Moving House in Australia: A Complete Timeline and Checklist product guide

 - Contact your children's current school to request transfer documentation and enrolment records

-Australia Post's mail redirection service forwards your letters and parcels from your old address to your new address, and you can redirect eligible letters and parcels for 1, 3, 6, or 12 months.
+Australia Post's mail redirection service forwards your letters and parcels from your old address to your new one for 1, 3, 6, or 12 months.

-Costs for Australia Post mail redirection within Australia start at $34 for one month.
+Costs for redirection within Australia start at $34 AUD for one month.

-Apply at least two to three weeks before your move date to ensure the service is active before you vacate.
-You can include up to six names on your application — for example, people you live with, your legal name before marriage, or a chosen English name or alias.
+Apply at least two to three weeks before your move date to make sure the service is active before you vacate.
+You can include up to six names on your application — people you live with, your legal name before marriage, or a chosen English name or alias, for example.

-In addition to forwarding your mail, you can request Australia Post to contact a selected list of services and providers on your behalf to notify them of your new address.
+You can also ask Australia Post to contact a selected list of services and providers on your behalf to notify them of your new address.
+It's one of those small steps that saves a surprising amount of stress down the track.

 Priority notifications at six weeks: